Article written by Elisa

 You can’t explore inside the Palais de Justice, but even from the outside, it’s one of the most impressive Rouen attractions.
 Home to the Rouen Law Courts, the building is a marvel of medieval architecture, built in the 16th century and restored after being damaged during the Second World War.

 While you’re in Rouen, you should also take a day trip out to this stunning attraction.
-Located in the village of Giverny, about an hour’s drive from Rouen, these gardens were once the home of famous painter Claude Monet, and he lived there from 1883 until his death in 1926.
+Located in the village of Giverny, about an hour’s drive from Rouen, these gardens were once the home of famous painter Claude Monet, who lived there from 1883 until his death in 1926.

-There are two separate parts to this attraction, the Flower Gardens or the Clos Normand and the Water Garden, which was started after Monet arrived in Giverny.
-They’re both beautiful, ethereal places and once you’re there you’ll understand why they inspired the famous painter so deeply and led to the creation of his most famous works.
+There are two separate parts to this attraction: the Flower Gardens, also known as the Clos Normand, and the Water Garden, which was started after Monet arrived in Giverny.
+They’re both beautiful, ethereal places, and once you’re there, you’ll understand why they inspired the famous painter so deeply and led to the creation of his most famous works.